Michèle Renouf: Globe Theatre Advisory Board

-During her honeymoon in New Zealand in the early 1990s, Renouf had been invited to add stitches to a giant New Zealand wool tapestry curtain which was its national contribution to the Globe Theatre reconstruction project.
+During her honeymoon in New Zealand in the early 1990s, Renouf had been invited to add stitches to a giant wool tapestry curtain which was its national contribution to the Globe Theatre reconstruction project.
 This led to her joining the Shakespeare's Globe's advisory board on her return to London and raising funds for the completion.
 Renouf and her associates sponsored the building of the Globe's Wardrobe of Robes Room.
 Her design for an Elizabethan Knot and Maze Garden for the reconstruction of William Shakespeare’s Globe Theatre outside the Globe was blocked by the Provost of Southwark Cathedral, Colin Slee, who objected to the possibility that his windows might be overlooked by members of the public.

 Activism

 After providing legal support to Bishop Richard Williamson, Renouf explained to The Sunday Telegraph in March 2009, "our concern is not Holocaust denial, but debate denial.
 People should have the freedom to question the accepted view of what happened.
 That questioning is part of our culture."

 She has said her interest began when a Jewish member of a committee which she had convened objected to suckling pig being an option on the menu at a dinner she was organising in 1997 for the Globe restoration.
 The Australian traced the woman, a "retired American art gallery owner named Wylma Wayne", who denied Renouf's recollections and insisted that her objections had not been related to kosher issues.